bajamircea/bajamircea.github.io/_posts/2021-09-21-deduction-free.markdown

 the formula on the free occurrences of that variable in the formula, the other variables in the term do not become bound in the scope of a quantifier.

+Another terminology is to say that the _term is substitutable for a variable in a formula_.

 ## Example of terminology